 About feline pregnancy

-How to recognize feline pregnancy
+How to recognize a pregnant cat

 1. After approximately 15-18 days of a cat pregnancy, you may notice that your pet’s nipples become enlarged and red – this is known as ‘pinking-up’.